DimTur/parsing_MOEX/readme.md

-## This scrip get information from apu iis moex
+## This script get information from api iis moex

 For more information you can visit https://iss.moex.com/iss/reference/32